Sergei Polonsky

 Sergei Yurievich Polonsky (Сергей Юрьевич Полонский; born 1 December 1972) is a Russian businessman.
 He is the owner and head of one of the largest real estate companies in Russia, previously known as Mirax Group (2004–2011).
-He was one of the richest men in Russia before the 2008 financial crisis with a net worth of $5 billion and projects in 11 counties in the world.
+He was one of the richest men in Russia before the 2008 financial crisis with a net worth of $5 billion and projects in 11 countries in the world.
 Now, he is a shareholder and investor in a number of commercial structures incorporated by the holding company Potok.

 Early life

 Polonsky was born 1 December 1972 in Leningrad, Soviet Union (now Saint Petersburg, Russia).
 His father, Yuri Polonsky, is Jewish by ethnicity, and his mother, Nina Makusheva, is Russian.
 Polonsky finished secondary school No. 99 of the Vyborg District of Leningrad.
 In 1989, he joined the airborne troops.
 He completed his military service in the 21st Separate Air Assault Brigade (1990–1992), which was stationed in the time of the armed conflict between South Ossetia and Georgia in the combat zone at Tskhinvali.

 In 2000, Polonsky graduated from the St. Petersburg State University of Architecture and Civil Engineering.
 He qualified as an economist and manager with a specialization in economics and management of building enterprises.
 In 2002, he defended his PhD thesis "Formation of Functional Procurement Strategies in Construction"..
 In 2008, Polonsky attempted doctoral, but, considering the academic council biased, he withdrew the work and posted the text of the thesis for an open discussion on the Internet.